Welcome to my Online CreateSpace Store (an Amazon.com subsidiary Company) to purchase my books directly from the Publisher-Printer:

 My Fifth Degree Cousins (estimated 5,000 family members worldwide)

-We have also heard from Leonel “Waldo” Borromeo, Marily “Sister Esther” Borromeo Pagdato (a Dominican Sister in northern California), Royce Casey M. Borromeo, Christie Borromeo, Buena Flor Borromeo Gamalong, Omar Borromeo Sazon and Michelle Borromeo in Negros, from Nilda Borromeo Servando (now residing in San Francisco, California), from Marijune Borromeo Hidalgo (living in London, England) as well as from Maureen Pescaia (of Aiea, Hawaii) who may be descended from the line of Carlos Borromeo III (born in Iloilo in 1770), who settled in Bacolod in 1794.
-A very recent visitor is Glenn Anthony Borromeo from Negros Oriental, who is helping us to re-establish a direct link between the Borromeo clans of Cebu and Bacolod – much appreciated!
+We have also heard from Leonel “Waldo” Borromeo, Marily “Sister Esther” Borromeo Pagdato (a Dominican Sister in northern California), from Royce Casey M. Borromeo, from Christie Borromeo, from Buena Flor Borromeo Gamalong, from Omar Borromeo Sazon and from Michelle Borromeo in Negros, from Nilda Borromeo Servando (now residing in San Francisco, California), from Marijune Borromeo Hidalgo (living in London, England), from Mary Jane Borromeo Gamalong-Manalac in Wichita, Kansas as well as from Maureen Pescaia (of Aiea, Hawaii) who are descended from the line of Carlos Borromeo III (born in Iloilo in 1770), who settled in Bacolod in 1794.
+Another visitor is Glenn Anthony Borromeo from Negros Oriental, who helped us to re-establish a direct link between the Borromeo clans of Cebu and Bacolod – much appreciated!
 Carlos Borromeo IV (born in Bacolod in 1795) settled in Cebu City no later than 1819.